Australian cricket faces huge backlash over ball-tampering scandal

 Smith had insisted on Saturday he wouldn't resign the captaincy he has held for three years since succeeding Michael Clarke, but his position appears to be increasingly tenuous.

-Several former Australian Test stars have said it was impossible for him to continue, and Clarke insisted Smith must suffer the consequences.
+Several former Australian Test stars have said it was impossible for him to continue, with Clarke insisting Smith had made "a big mistake" and must suffer the consequences.

 But Clarke added: "I think it's important that we do over time forgive as well."